-Students who plan to pursue graduate work should be aware of the admission requirements of the schools to which they intend to apply.
-Early planning is advisable to guarantee completion of major and graduate school requirements.
+Students who plan to pursue graduate work should also be aware of the admission requirements of the schools to which they intend to apply.
+Early planning is advisable to guarantee completion of both major and graduate school requirements.